IRA

 Click here to see the policy on Undergraduate Concentrations under the semester system, which will begin at Cal Poly with the 2026-27 academic year.

 A concentration is intended to be a coherent and specialized course of study within a student's major degree program, which presupposes knowledge of the major discipline.
-The requirements for a concentration are stated in the catalog, and faculty have a commitment to deliver the approved curriculum as stated.
-Therefore, when advising individual students, faculty should attempt to follow the approved curriculum before considering substitutions.
+A concentration is a carefully chosen and formally recognized course of study with requirements stated in the catalog.
+Faculty have a commitment to deliver approved curriculum as stated.
+When advising individual students, reasonable attempt to follow the approved curriculum should be made before substitutions are considered.

-• A concentration is a block of at least five designated courses from one or more lists of designated courses or course areas.
+• A concentration is a block of at least five designated major courses from one or more lists of designated courses or course areas.

-• No single course should appear in every concentration; such courses should be included in the major.
+• No single course should appear in every concentration: such courses should be included in the major.

 • The courses for a concentration shall appear in the major course column.

 Academic Senate Resolution: AS-745-12 "Resolution on Concentration Definition" (PDF).
-Adopted 6 March 2012.
+Approved 4 April 2012.

 CSU Policy: EO 1071 "Delegation of Authority to Approve Options, Concentrations, Special Emphases (and Similar Subprograms) and Minors".
 Revised 14 December 2021; supercedes EO 602.